-Lokrum’s Botanics – The Legacy of Maximilian von Habsburg
+Lokrum’s botanics – The legacy of Maximilian von Habsburg

-The landscaping, greenery and plant life on Lokrum is a botanists’ dream come true and feels particularly well-selected to match the island’s environs.
+The landscaping, greenery and plant life on Lokrum are a botanists’ dream come true.
+The Benedictines planted its first gardens in the 11th century and cultivated decorative species.

 The island boasts over 500 species of trees and shrubs, a greenhouse containing over 200 succulents and a garden established by Dr. Sc.
 Lav Rajevski, former senior scientist of the Biological Institute in Dubrovnik.
 The island is also under the care of a botanist and a part-time gardener.

-Game of What?
+Game of what?

 It includes the stories of various inhabitants, maritime tales of the past, the monks’ curse and of course, Game of Thrones.
 Ok ok, I’ve never seen it.
 But as it’s one of the show’s filming locations, I’ve left some pictures below.